catalyst-fp7/documents/interoperability/interoperability.md

 ## Endpoints and configuration

-Though it should be possible to develop new components in the ecosystem without modifying the code of the ecosystem components, each component will have to be made aware of other components through configuration.
+Though it should be possible to develop new components in the ecosystem without modifying the code of other ecosystem components, each component will have to be made aware of other components through configuration.
-Each component will have its own configuration mechanism, and it is not a goal to normalize configuration formats, but it is a goal to specify how much information will be included in the configuration to enable interoperability.
+Each component will have its own configuration mechanism, and it is not a goal to normalise configuration formats, but it is a goal to specify which information needs to be included in the configuration to enable interoperability.

-Basically, any component (including platforms) that has to push to or pull from another component needs to know about that component's available endpoints.
+Basically, any component (including catalyst CI platforms) that has to push to or pull from another component needs to know about that component's available endpoints.
-This initial configuration will take the form of a dictionary (JSON-LD or even plain javascript object) with the URL of endpoints given for any available endpoint type.
+This initial configuration will take the form of a dictionary (JSON-LD or even plain javascript object) with the URL of endpoints given for any defined endpoint type.
 This initial configuration data may be passed as value or as a URL reference, and may be a static file for a given component.

 The configuration for any server component (especially platforms) can include the following:

 1. A global read REST endpoint returning a self-contained JSON-LD of all data that is to be made available to the other component.
-(Mandatory)
+2. A opaque URL returning a self-contained JSON-LD of coherent subset, defined on the data server.
+For example: For a specific subset of generic ideas, the comments if any should be included.
-2. Optional: provide read (or optionally read/write) endpoints for each major data type.
+3. provide read (or optionally read/write) endpoints for each major data type.
-3. Optional: provide the URL of a read-only (or read/write) SPARQL endpoint.
+4. provide the URL of a read-only (or read/write) SPARQL endpoint.

-4. Optional: URL representing queries (in a format internal to the component) a self-contained JSON-LD of all data that is referenced in the subset represented by the query.
-For example: if the query is some specific generic ideas, the comments if any should be included.
+Either of 1 or 2 is mandatory, 3 and 4 are optional.

 The platforms may elect to provide rich endpoints, with full create/update/delete features, and filters as query arguments.
 Query filters, in particular, are not part of the specification and not expected.